Pat Posey: Performance career

 Posey is a member of Le Train Bleu and a founding member of the Los Angeles Reed Quintet (LARQ).
-He is a Conn-Selmer Performing Artist.
+They are a Conn-Selmer Performing Artist.

 Administrative career

 Posey served as Director of Orchestral Activities and Planning at The Juilliard School from 2007 to 2012, after having held the positions of Assistant Orchestra Librarian, Personnel Manager, and Orchestra Manager in the years prior.
-He concurrently held administrative positions at the Stamford Symphony Orchestra, Orchestra of St. Lukes, Brevard Music Center, and the Aspen Music Festival and School, and in 2010-11 he was Director of Artistic Operations for the YouTube Symphony Orchestra project in Sydney, Australia.
+They concurrently held administrative positions at the Stamford Symphony Orchestra, Orchestra of St. Lukes, Brevard Music Center, and the Aspen Music Festival and School, and in 2010-11 they were Director of Artistic Operations for the YouTube Symphony Orchestra project in Sydney, Australia.

-In September, 2012 he was appointed as Vice President of Artistic Planning and Educational Programs of the Music Academy of the West.
-He was selected from a field of over 70 applicants following a four-month international search.
-At the Music Academy he oversaw all artistic matters including the creation of a composer residency program that brought nearly 20 living composers to the summer festival over two years, and led the conception and implementation of partnerships with the New York Philharmonic and London Symphony Orchestra.
-He left the Music Academy in 2018.
+In September, 2012 they were appointed as Vice President of Artistic Planning and Educational Programs of the Music Academy of the West.
+They were selected from a field of over 70 applicants following a four-month international search.
+At the Music Academy they oversaw all artistic matters including the creation of a composer residency program that brought nearly 20 living composers to the summer festival over two years, and led the conception and implementation of partnerships with the New York Philharmonic and London Symphony Orchestra.
+They left the Music Academy in 2018.

 Teaching career

 Posey was a Visiting assistant professor of Saxophone at the University of New Mexico.
-He has also been a member of the performance faculty at the University of Windsor and at the University of Southern California Thornton School of Music, and given pre-concert lectures for the Los Angeles Philharmonic.
+They have also been a member of the performance faculty at the University of Windsor and at the University of Southern California Thornton School of Music, and given pre-concert lectures for the Los Angeles Philharmonic.